More steps needed to protect against Chinese ‘interference’, Government concedes

 “As the committee notes, there is more work to be done.”

-The arrest under the Official Secrets Act led to the Prime Minister confronting Chinese premier Li Qiang at the G20 summit in India om Sunday over “unacceptable” interference in democracy.
+The arrest of the Briton – who maintains he is completely innocent – under the Official Secrets Act led to Mr Sunak confronting Chinese premier Li Qiang at the G20 summit in India om Sunday over “unacceptable” interference in democracy.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video